 Mummies, remember, your baby is still quite fragile.
-Hold his neck when you carry him and also bathe him.
-Be extra gentle around the soft spot on his head.
+Hold his/her neck when you carry him/her and also bathe him/her.
+Be extra gentle around the soft spot on your baby’s head.

-To avoid the risk of Sudden Infant Death Syndrome (SIDS), remember to always place baby flat on his back to sleep.
-Do not clutter his cot with extra bedding, blankets, pillow or soft toys.
+To avoid the risk of Sudden Infant Death Syndrome (SIDS), remember to always place baby flat on his/her back to sleep.
+Do not clutter the cot with extra bedding, blankets, pillow or soft toys.

 The sudden change from being pregnant to actually having your own baby might be overwhelming.
 Because of this, ensure you have plenty of support especially in these early days of motherhood.

 The only thing your partner cannot do at this stage is breastfeed.
 But he can assist you with that too, by ensuring you are well-hydrated while nursing, and so on.
 Divide tasks such as bathing baby and changing diapers.

 You could also consider traditional post-natal massage that has health and other benefits for new mums.